Currowan

 Currowan is a locality in the Eurobodalla Shire, on the South Coast of New South Wales, Australia.
 At the 2016 census, it had a population of 53.
+There was once a settlement, now a ghost town, of the same name.

 Location

 Currowan is about 42 km south-east of Braidwood.

 The locality can be considered as having three distinct parts.
 The western part of the locality, near where the Kings Highway runs close to Currowan Creek below Clyde Mountain, the largely forested and hilly central area, and the eastern part adjacent to the right bank of the Clyde River.
 Currowan Creek links the three parts of the locality.

 History

 Aboriginal history

-Currowan lies on the traditional lands of the Walbanga people, a group of the Yuin.
+Currowan lies on the traditional lands of Walbanga people, a group of Yuin.

 Settlement and 'town' of Currowan

 There was a planned village or township of the same name.
 Its site was on the right bank of the Clyde River estuary and the right bank of Currowan Creek, where the two waterways converge.
 This site of the village of Currowan was fixed in 1844 and a village plan laid out, in that same year, by then colonial surveyor and later ill-fated explorer, Edmund Kennedy.
 The village site had been reserved by another colonial surveyor, James Larmer, in 1841.
 The site was remote and, at the time, only accessible by water.
 As a result of the Crown Lands Act of 1884, Currowan was proclaimed a town on 20 March 1885.

 After completion of the Clyde Road in 1858, town allotments were put on sale in 1859, in both Nelligen and Currowan.
 Closer to the river mouth, it was Nelligen that was chosen to become the terminus of the new road connection to the Southern Tablelands and the port town on the Clyde.
 Although the Clyde follows a meandering course upstream of Nelligen, it was navigable to Currowan and the town had a stone wharf, plenty of flat land and a good water supply.
 However, the town of Currowan never prospered.